Turner Manufacturing Company: Steam cars

 The Turner-Miesse steam car was produced under licence from the Miesse company of Belgium.
 The car had a three-cylinder, single acting steam engine, with steam provided by a paraffin-fired flash boiler of the Serpollet type.
 The steam boiler was under the bonnet, while the engine was under the seats.
 It was available with a 'tonneau' or 'landaulette' body.

 A restored example of the steam car from 1904 is on display at the Black Country Living Museum in Dudley.
 Examination of this car during restoration found Belgian names on parts and metric threads, so it may be that much of the car was imported from Belgium and assembled in the UK.

 The production of the Turner-Miesse steam cars stopped in 1906, as the deal with Miesse was terminated.
 From then until 1913 Turner produced their own steam cars of different design.

 Petrol cars

 The first petrol car to be produced by Turner's had a 9 hp air-cooled V twin engine and was exhibited at the 1908 motor show at Olympia.
 More models were soon added to the range, with a 10 hp four cylinder water-cooled car in 1909.
 The four cylinder car engine had overhead inlet valves and side-valve exhaust - a layout favoured later by Rover.

 In 1914 they made a few cars under the 'Universal' brand name, but the war stopped production.
 After the war they went into a car building venture with Varley Woods which was unsuccessful.
-After this set-back they didn't resume production of their own cars until 1923.
-These later cars used either a Dorman engine or a Meadows engine, but they didn't sell in large numbers and car production ceased as a result in 1928.
+After this set-back they did not resume production of their own cars until 1923.
+These later cars used either a Dorman engine or a Meadows engine, but they did not sell in large numbers and car production ceased as a result in 1928.